chickenPopcorn/EqEq/notes/language-reference-manual.md

   V[ ]
   V[constant-expression]
   ```
-In the first case, the expression will declare an array with length 1 and initialized with zero, as `[ 0 ]`.
-In the second case, the expression will declare an array with length that evaluated result of the constant expression and initialized with zeros, as `[ 0, 0, ... , 0]`.
-The constant expression need to be evaluated to an integer.
-Such a declarator makes the contained identifier have type `vector`.
-The declarator `V[ i ]` yields a 1-dimensional array with rank i of objects of type `double`.
-To declare a vector of vectors, the notation would be like `V[i][j]`.

-4. Function:
+  In the first case, the expression will declare an array with length 1 and
+  initialized with zero, as `[ 0 ]`.
+In the second case, the expression will
+  declare an array with length that evaluated result of the constant expression
+  and initialized with zeros, as `[ 0, 0, ... , 0]`.
+The constant expression
+  need to be evaluated to an integer.
+Such a declarator makes the contained
+  identifier have type `vector`.
+The declarator `V[ i ]` yields a 1-dimensional
+  array with rank i of objects of type `double`.
+To declare a vector of vectors,
+  the notation would be like `V[i][j]`.

-declaration of function has the format as below:
+4. Function: declaration of function has the format:
   ```
   function_name = function (parameter, parameter, ... ) {
     // some operations
     return ...
   }
   ```
-  The 'function_name' has the type "...", where "..." indicates the type which the returned variable has.
+  The 'function_name' has the type "...", where "..." indicates the type which
+  the returned variable has.
 The function will be passed by value.

 5. Equations:
   ```
   variable =  variable (value assigned?) variable =  some airthmetic expression variable =  a function call that return a number
   ```
   Only variable will be allowed on the left side of the equal sign.
+The
-The expression on the right side can be declared variable, arithmetic expression that returns a number, or a function call that return a number:
+  expression on the right side can be declared variable, arithmetic expression
+  that returns a number, or a function call that return a number:

-  e.g:
+  For example:
        ```
        a = 3; b = a; (return b=3)
        a = 3; b = a*2+1 (return 7)
        a = 3; b = 6; c=gcd(a,b) (return 3).
        ```
   The return type will be checked.
-If the return type is not floating points numbers (including interger).
+If the return type is not floating points
+  numbers (including interger).
 Then return 0, standing for ERROR.

 6. Scope:
   ```